moom825/discord-autospreader/README.md

 This tool has the option to copy itself to appdata as well.

+For more info go to the info tab inside the builder.

 ## **Contact:**
 Feel free to contact me if you have any problems. https://discord.gg/V589WeDmUr.